stokpop/tiny-bank/visualisation/README.md

-# Visualisation: Balls and Squares Through Two Pipes

-A tiny JavaFX application that shows a canvas with small balls in a left box flowing one-by-one through a TOP pipe into a right box.
-In the right box, balls are transformed into squares.
-Squares then travel back through a BOTTOM pipe to the left box.
+# Visualisation: Resilience4j Circuit Breaker Model

+A tiny JavaFX application that visualizes a Resilience4j CircuitBreaker as a flow of calls:
+- Left box produces hollow green balls (requests)
+- TOP pipe carries permitted calls to the right box (simulated remote service)
+- On arrival, the CircuitBreaker records success (green filled square) or failure (red filled square)
+- When the breaker is OPEN, calls are short-circuited: an orange square appears directly in the right box (no travel)
+- Squares flow back via the BOTTOM pipe to the left box

+A HUD overlays the canvas showing breaker state, failure rate vs threshold, buffered calls, not-permitted count, and the current simulated failure probability.

 ## Prerequisites
 - JDK 21+